dmics/commandlinebootcamp/readme.md

 `$ cd`

-Move Archive.zip file into the corpora folder using **mv** and a path
+Move dmics-texts.zip file into the corpora folder using **mv** and a path

 `$ mv Desktop/dmics-texts.zip Desktop/project/corpora`